swipswaps/objectiv-analytics/bach/docs/source/modelhub_basics.rst

     presses_per_session.head()

-There is another notebook in the same folder that demonstrates what you can do with the Bach modeling library [open-taxonomy-how-to.ipynb](open-taxonomy-how-to.ipynb), or head over to the [api reference](https://objectiv.io/docs/modeling/reference) for a complete overview of the possibilities.
+There is another :ref:`example <bach_examples>` that demonstrates what you can do with the Bach modeling library, or head over to the :ref:`bach_api_reference` for a complete overview of the possibilities.

 4. Export DataFrame and model hub results to pandas DataFrame
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~